elastic/integrations/packages/apache_spark/docs/README.md

 ### Node

-This is the `node` data stream.
-This data stream gives metrics related to the application count, waiting applications, worker metrics, executor count, core usage and memory usage.
+The `node` data stream provides metrics related to the application count, waiting applications, worker metrics, executor count, core usage, and memory usage.

 An example event for `node` looks as following: